SNUGNSS/snugnss.github.io/content/publication/ic_200605/index.md

 ---
-title: ""Real-Time Target Localization Using a Gimbaled Camera for a Single-Antenna GPS-Based UAV""
+title: "Real-Time Target Localization Using a Gimbaled Camera for a Single-Antenna GPS-Based UAV"
 authors:
 - S-B. Shon
 - Bhoram Lee